DoD Cyber Scholarship Program

 • BS – Computing and Information Science – concentration in Cybersecurity

-CySP Community College Program
+DoD CSA Community College Program

-The Fiscal Year 2018 National Defense Authorization Act (Public Law 115-91) required the DoD to establish a community college scholarship program within the CySP.
+The Fiscal Year 2018 National Defense Authorization Act (Public Law 115-91) required the DoD to establish a community college scholarship program within the CSA.
 Permanent DoD civilian and uniformed employees seeking to enhance their cyber skills and knowledge may pursue an Associate degree at a community college or college/university offering 2-year degrees designated as a National Center of Academic Excellence in Cyber Security (NCAE-C).

 Eastern New Mexico University, Ruidoso Campus; Associate of Applied Science – Information Systems Cybersecurity